marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 punctuation = punctuation + '‘’“”'  # Add curly quotes
 ```

-- A side effect of stripping punctuation marks is that it can sometimes result in empty words
-  - For example, *Winnie the Pooh* contains lines of spaced asterisks to mark sections within the text
-  - Because the splitting on whitespace yields words that are "naked" asterisks, stripping them will create empty strings
-  - As a result, in the first code block, the list of words derived from each line are filtered for empty strings
+A side effect of stripping punctuation marks is that it can sometimes result in empty words.
+For example, *Winnie the Pooh* contains lines of spaced asterisks to mark sections within the text.
+Because the splitting on whitespace yields words that are "naked" asterisks, stripping them will create empty strings.
+As a result, in the first code block, the list of words derived from each line are filtered for empty strings.

-- Note, this code was the result of several rounds of iteration, and it was only by carefully examining the results that I identified the edge cases in the line and word processing steps
-  - This is a general feature of data analysis, particularly in pipeline prototyping
-    - It's difficult to know all the idiosyncrasies of a data set in advance, so it's important to perform sanity checks and exploratory analyses on intermediate results to ensure their validity
-- This script is saved under `coding/count_words.py`
+The above code was the result of several rounds of iteration, and it was only by carefully examining the results that I identified the edge cases in the line and word processing steps.
+This is a general feature of data analysis, particularly in pipeline prototyping.
+It's difficult to know all the idiosyncrasies of a data set in advance, so it's important to perform sanity checks and exploratory analyses on intermediate results to ensure their validity.
+This script is saved under `coding/count_words.py`.

 ### Calculating statistics from word counts
-- Before continuing to the main goal of comparing these word count distributions within and between genres, let's take a brief detour to calculate some summary statistics from each distribution individually
-- This will not only give us an interesting look into the text of each book, but it's also an important part of the iterative approach to pipeline design mentioned previously
-- The full script, `coding/basic_stats.py`, calculates eleven statistics, but for brevity I'll only show six below
+Before continuing to the main goal of comparing these word count distributions within and between genres, let's take a brief detour to calculate some summary statistics from each distribution individually.
+This will not only give us an interesting look into the text of each book, but it's also an important part of the iterative approach to pipeline design mentioned previously.
+The full script, `coding/basic_stats.py`, calculates eleven statistics, but for brevity I'll only show six below:

 ```python
 import pandas as pd